In Exercises 1–4, classify the two samples as independent or depe... | Study Prep in Pearson+

 Dependent Samples

-Dependent samples, also known as paired samples, occur when the samples are related or matched in some way.
-This typically involves measuring the same subjects under different conditions or at different times.
-An example is measuring the weight of individuals before and after a diet program, where the same subjects are involved in both measurements.
+Dependent samples, also known as paired samples, involve groups that are related or matched in some way.
+This typically occurs when the same subjects are measured more than once, such as before and after a treatment.
+In the given question, the heights of the same 37 children measured after one year represent dependent samples because the second measurement is directly related to the first.

 Recommended video: